 Just before the ‘summit,’ you’ll see a signpost—the first in 3.2 kilometres—directing you to the right.
 You’re practically there!

 When I arrived, someone had strung a line of prayers flags along some bushes.

 Lynn Peak is less of a summit and more of a lookout.
 The trees give way and you’re treated to an expansive view of the Lower Mainland looking wonderfully peaceful in the haze.

 Before You Go:

-Have you hiked the Lynn Loop?
+Have you hiked to Lynn Peak?
 Tell us about your experience!